hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 }
 ```

 Where did `@Published` go?
-Turns out, the views in SwiftUI don't actually subscribe the publishers projected by `@Published`.
-All they needs is `objectWillChange` publisher from `ObservableObject`.
+Turns out, the views in SwiftUI don't subscribe to the publishers projected by `@Published`.
+All they need is `objectWillChange` publisher from `ObservableObject`.

 The final piece of the puzzle is `@ObservedObject` property wrapper.
 All it does is subscribe to a `ObservableObject` automatically invalidating the view when it changes.
 That's it!
 No magic involved.
 Except for one small thing...
-How does SwiftUI actually know when to update the view?
+How does SwiftUI know when to update the view?

 Unfortunately, we don't know for sure, this is SwiftUI internal implementation details.
 However, we can speculate.
 If you look into `@ObservedObject` declaration, you can find out that is conforms to [`DynamicProperty`](https://developer.apple.com/documentation/swiftui/dynamicproperty) protocol.
 Turns out, all other SwiftUI property wrappers related to data flow do.